BilalMaz/DevOps-Architect-BootCamp/README.md

 <p style="text-align:center;"><img src="Logo1.png" alt="Logo"></p>

+This repository is used to document all the steps and roadmaps that contribute in the learning "<b> DevOpos</b> "

 # Prerequisite for DevOps
 [ Please find the introduction Services]

 [✔️] ♾️ 1 :   <a href="https://github.com/BilalMaz/DevOps-Architect_Notes/blob/main/Introduction_DevOps.pdf">Introudction to DevOps</a> <br>
 [✔️] 🐧 2  :  <a href="https://github.com/BilalMaz/DevOps-Architect_Notes/blob/main/Introduction_DevOps.pdf">Intruduction to Linux</a><br>